basho/riak_shell/README.md

 - show_config: 0

-You can get more help by calling help with the function name and arguments like 'help shell quit;'
+You can get more help by calling help with the extension name and function name like 'help shell quit;'
 ```

 Configuration